OleksiiMalanii/PROJECT777/README.md

 # PROJECT777
-The Online Casino Simulation is a web-based application that mimics the experience of an online casino.
+The Online mini games Simulation is a web-based application that mimics the experience of an online mini games sites.